MuhammedImdaad/effective-CPP/README.md

     * Item 46: Define non-member functions inside templates when type conversions are desired
     * Item 47: Use traits classes for information about types
     * Item 48: Be aware of template metaprogramming
+    8. Customizing new and delete
+    * Item 49: Understand the behavior of the new-handler